Aerocosta: History

 In the early 1970s, the first of a total of five Douglas DC-6 freighters arrived at Aerocosta, which meant that there was nothing to stand in the way of expansion.
 So Bogota, Cali, Medellin, San Andres and Cartagena were found in the company's flight plan.
 In 1970, Floramerica accounted for nearly all of Colombia's cut flower exports out of the country.
 Floramerica, the former investor was the leading flower exporter in Colombia.
 Many companies around this time started to use Floramerica's ideas and designs for making it all.
 The only thing that stood in the way for Floramerica's success was transporting the cut flowers.
 Floramerica and another company Jardines de los Andes, urged air cargo companies to ship their cut flowers.
 Aerocosta was the first company to ship their flowers on routes to Miami from various locations in Colombia.
 Aerocosta then failed and Floramerica had to scramble for a new carrier because not even Avianca wanted to ship cut flowers.

 Occasionally, Lockheed Electra aircraft were chartered in order to offer more capacity on flights to Miami, among them, the one identified with registration N and eventually an own Electra was acquired.
 The company achieved a 15.97% share in the export load in 1971 by transporting more than 1,492,868 kilos.
 In that same year, it achieved 28.13% by transporting 4,525,891 kilos of import cargo, being second in the market.
 Being a purely cargo company, it managed to become the most important in the field and competed strongly with Avianca.
 This is why Aerocosta prided itself on being “The Largest Airline of Colombia Specialized in Cargo”.

 For 1972 an additional Douglas DC-6 was acquired first, HK-1294, and then another followed a year later called HK-1360.
 By then, the Donado Velilla brothers decided to become independent and create a new company by themselves and distanced away from the company.
 They decided to negotiate with the rest of the shareholders the acquisition of the two Curtiss C-46 of the company, the HK-1282 and the HK-1383.
 With them they started the operation, but always protected by the Aerocosta company, until the foundation of the company Lineas Aéreas del Caribe.
 With the departure of the Donados brothers, Roberto Camacho was appointed as the new president of Aerocosta.

-Leaks

-On March 18, 1975, a document was leaked that showed the Colombian government was giving out illegal subsidies on oil to Airlines.
-The document read:

-The discount shown in the quote directly applied to Aerocosta.